 (Many recipe listings suggest grenadine instead of raspberry.
 Grenadine makes a very different drink—raspberries and pomegranates do not taste at all alike.)

-As for the gin, Clover Club works best with a good, juniper-backboned London Dry; other styles seem to get buried under the raspberry and lemon.
+As for the gin, Clover Club works well with a good, juniper-backboned London Dry; other styles seem to get buried under the raspberry and lemon.

 The Clover Club is typically ungarnished, but if you’re making the drink with fresh berries, a raspberry garnish is the obvious thing—if you got it, flaunt it.
 And the addition of a sprig of mint to the presentation makes a quick transformation into the Clover Leaf.